milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 v.
 Nature and purpose of the data transfer(s)" is the provision of the App and other products and services by you to Users pursuant to the applicable terms and conditions and Privacy Policy of you and/or your Client; and

 vi.
-"Period for which personal data will be retained" is as set out in Section 3(d)(i)(2) unless applicable laws require the Facebook Ireland Data be retained for a longer period, in which case you shall only retain such Facebook Ireland Data for the period required by such applicable laws and subject always to Section 10(d).
+"Period for which personal data will be retained" is as set out in Section 3(d)(i)(2) unless applicable laws require the Meta Ireland Data be retained for a longer period, in which case you shall only retain such Meta Ireland Data for the period required by such applicable laws and subject always to Section 10(d).

 c.
 For the purposes of Annex I(C) to the Clauses, the competent supervisory authority will be the Data Protection Commission in Ireland; and